What is the role of the Governing Body?

 - Set the targets for achieving those aims and objectives

 - Monitor and evaluate the progress the school is making towards achievement of its aims and objectives

 - Be a source of challenge and support to the headteacher.
 The headteacher is responsible for the internal organisation, day to day management and control of the school and the implementation of the strategic framework established by the governing body.

 School governors provide strategic leadership and accountability in schools.
 The governing body supports the head and staff by positively promoting the work of the school, celebrating its achievements, and working to ensure the best outcomes for the pupils.
 Governors appoint the Headteacher and are involved in the appointment of other staff.
 Governors hold the main responsibility for finance in schools, and ask questions to check the performance of the school.
 Working with the head teacher, governors make the tough decisions about balancing resources.

 Each individual governor is a member of a governing body, which is established in law as a corporate body.
 Individual governors do not act independently of the rest of the governing body.
 Decisions are the joint responsibility of the governing body.
 As long as they act within the law, governors are protected from any financial liability for the decisions they take.

-School Governing Body has many statutory duties in ensuring that pupils receive the best education possible.
-They have to decide on an effective framework (aims, plans and policies) which will enable the Head Teacher to manage the school and Staff to carry out their duties.
+The Governing Body has many statutory duties in ensuring that pupils receive the best education possible.
+They have to decide on an effective framework (aims, plans and policies) which will enable the Headteacher to manage the school and staff to carry out their duties.
 In order to do this the Governors have to carry out three key roles.